wuher/devil/README.markdown

 # Simple REST framework for Django

-Devil aims to be simple to use REST framework for Django.
+[Devil][13] aims to be simple to use REST framework for Django.
 Devil is influenced by [piston][1].

 ## Key Characteristics